secureblue/secureblue/README.md

 The easiest way to start customizing is by looking at and modifying `config/recipe.yml`.
 It's documented using comments and should be pretty easy to understand.

-If you want to add custom configuration files, you can just add them in the `/usr/etc/` directory, which is the official OSTree "configuration template" directory and will be applied to `/etc/` on boot. `usr` is copied into your image by default.
-If you need to add other directories in the root of your image, that can be done in the Containerfile.
+If you want to add custom configuration files, you can just add them in the `/usr/etc/` directory, which is the official OSTree "configuration template" directory and will be applied to `/etc/` on boot. `config/files/usr` is copied into your image's `/usr` by default.
+If you need to add other directories in the root of your image, that can be done using the `files` module.
 Writing to `/var/` in the image builds of OSTree-based distros isn't supported and will not work, as that is a local user-managed directory!

 For more information about customization, see [the README in the config directory](config/README.md)